Membership & Invitation to Join

 • The USC Phi Beta Kappa Undergraduate Award recognizes excellence in liberal arts studies as expressed through creativity, scholarship, and leadership in the community.

 • The invitation to apply for the award is sent via email in Fall of each year to graduating USC PBK students.
-Instructions are included.
+Instructions are included in the email.

 • Yes.
 The $ amount of the award may fluctuate year-by-year.

-• The number of awards given each year is at the discretion of the review committee.
-Up to 10 awards can be given each year.
+• The number of awards given each year is at the discretion of the Executive Committee and available funding.

 Phi Beta Kappa Key and Other Insignia Items